DORA: Exploring Outlier Representations in Deep Neural Networks: Distance Metrics between Neural Representations

+where $\rho_p(\mathbf{a}, \mathbf{b})$ is the Pearson correlation coefficient between the vectors $\mathbf{a}$ and $\mathbf{b}$.
 The Pearson correlation coefficient is a widely used metric for measuring the linear dependence between two random variables.
 It is an interpretable measure of similarity, however, it is also sensitive to outliers, which can significantly affect the calculated distance.

 \item \textbf{Spearman distance}: